sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/access-request-submitted.md

 Additional use cases include the following:

-- Send a Slack Notification to the approver or an approval channel and approve the request within Slack.
+- Send a Slack notification to the approver or an approval channel and approve the request within Slack.
 - Create an Outlook Actionable Message.
 - Create a Google Doc for the requester to fill out and submit.